sentrysoftware/metricshub/hws-doc/src/site/markdown/integration/helix.md

 ### Monitoring energy usage and carbon emissions

-In addition to detailed operational data, **${solutionName}** dashboards expose unified, accurate, and continuous views of measured power consumption, energy costs, and carbon emissions.
+In addition to detailed operational data, **${solutionName}** dashboards expose unified, accurate, and continuous views of power consumption, energy costs, and carbon emissions.
 These indicators allow IT administrators to assess the current situation, identify excessive energy usage or other issues, and take action to gain in efficiency.

 The **Power, Cost, and CO₂ emissions** section of the **${solutionName} - Main** and **${solutionName} - Site** dashboards display live, and historical metrics about the amount of kWh your infrastructure consumes daily, monthly, and yearly as well as the associated costs and carbon emission levels.